mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 The maximum stack size for 64-bit systems is 1GB by default.
 This can be modified by calling the `SetMaxStack` function in the `runtime/debug` standard library package.

+Functions act as closures over all in-scope variables.
+This allows nested, anonymous functions to retain access to and modify variables that are in the scope of their definition.

 Typically the lifetime of a variable declared inside a function is the duration of a call to that function.